CodeTheCity/Team_Yodo/README.md

 ## Overview

 This project involves monitoring water and beach conditions using various data sources and machine learning models.
+We are developing an app that detects whether people are drowning in open water.

 ## Tidal Info